-Essential Criteria
+Essential criteria

-This role is well suited to persons with good analytical skills, excellent communication skills and the ability to build and maintain positive and trust-based working relationships internally and externally.
+This role is well suited to persons with good financial and analytical skills, excellent, project management experience and the ability to build and maintain positive and trust-based working relationships internally and externally.
+Successful candidates should have a proactive, collaborative and flexible attitude, and be unfazed by operating in a fast-changing environment.